HabitatFramework/UserGuide/functions/functions.rst

 * Select the feature or features to be updated.
 * Click |getmapselection| :guilabel:`Get Map Selection`.
 * Make the required changes to the INCID attributes, ensuring that any fields highlighted as missing or in error are addressed.
-* Click |apply| :guilabel:`Apply`.
+* Click |apply|.
 The INCID will be updated and details will be added to the History tab.

 .. note::